ReinaldoDiasAbreu/big-update/README.md

 Recording:

-* pending updates
+- list of pending updates
-* updated packages
+- updated packages
-* execution timestamps
+- execution timestamps
-* complete system output
+- complete system output

-Useful for troubleshooting if something fails or closes unexpectedly.
+For future reference in case the script fails or closes unexpectedly.

 ---

 ### 📸 Timeshift + BTRFS Integration

-Since BigLinux uses the BTRFS filesystem by default together with Timeshift snapshots, the script automatically checks for snapshots created on the current day before updating the system and optionally creates a preventive snapshot.
+Since the default BigLinux setup uses the BTRFS filesystem and Timeshift for daily snapshots, I took advantage of this in the script to automatically verify snapshots from the current day before updating and offer automatic creation of a preventive snapshot.

-This allows BigLinux users to revert all system modifications by selecting a previous snapshot from the boot menu.
+This allows BigLinux users to revert all modifications by selecting the previous snapshot in the boot menu.

 ---

 ### 🧹 Orphan Package Management

-Detects and safely offers removal of orphan dependencies using:
+Detects and offers safe removal of orphan dependencies using:

 ```bash
 pacman -Qtdq
 ```

-Over time, I encountered several issues caused by orphan packages without maintenance or support, especially in the Arch/Manjaro ecosystem.
+Over time, I encountered several issues with orphan packages lacking maintenance or support that eventually interfered with system updates.

-Since these packages are usually no longer needed, I started removing them before updates to reduce the chance of conflicts, broken dependencies, or upgrade failures.
+Since these packages are **normally** no longer necessary, I started removing them before updates to reduce the chances of conflicts, broken dependencies, or failures during the upgrade process.

-For this reason, the script performs orphan verification before the system update and offers safe cleanup of detected orphan packages.
+For this reason, the script performs the check before updating the system and offers the option to clean the orphan packages found.

-Personally, I prefer not to remove orphan packages immediately after updates because some recently updated software may still indirectly depend on them.
-Since keeping them temporarily installed usually causes no issues, they remain in the system until the next execution of the script.
+Personally, after updates, I prefer not to remove orphans immediately (which could also be done after the update), since some software may still depend on them indirectly (a very remote possibility in my view, depending on your system usage).
+Since temporarily keeping these packages installed usually does not cause problems, they remain in the system until the next script execution, which will remove them before attempting another update.

 ---